ben-xD/push/push/README.md

 #### iOS

-- Warning: you need an [Apple Developer Program](https://developer.apple.com/programs/) membership -
+- Pre-requisite: you need an [Apple Developer Program](https://developer.apple.com/programs/) membership -
   $99 a year.
+- Warning: APNs does not work on iOS simulators, so you won't be able to test if push notifications or use this package.
 - Create a push notifications key on your apple developer account's [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/authkeys/list) page.